ESG

 Introduction

-To strengthen the independence of outside directors in supervising and supporting executive management, Classys operates an Outside Directors Council consisting of all our outside directors.
-Its composition is made up solely of outside directors, excluding management, ensures free and objective discussions within the council, and promotes the company’s growth and shareholder rights.
+To strengthen the independence of independent directors in supervising and supporting executive management, Classys operates an Independent Directors Council consisting of all independent directors.
+Its composition, made up solely of independent directors and excluding management, ensures free and objective discussions within the council and promotes the company’s growth and shareholder rights.

-As decided by the outside directors, Park Jun-hong, an outside director who had previously served as the head of a global pharmaceutical and healthcare subsidiary, was appointed to lead the Outside Directors Council in 2023.
-The council collects opinions from outside directors and communicates them to the board and/or management.
-Additionally, Classys supports the operation of the council by providing all the necessary resources and, if needed, covers the costs of any consulting experts.
+As decided by the independent directors, Park, Jun Hong, an independent director who had previously served as the head of a global pharmaceutical and healthcare subsidiary, was appointed to lead the Independent Directors Council in 2023.
+The council collects opinions from independent directors and communicates them to the Board and/or management.
+Additionally, Classys supports the operation of the council by providing all necessary resources and, if needed, covering the costs of external consulting experts.

 Members